tkaal/demo-webapp/README.md

 ![alt text](manual_install_test.PNG)

 If you wish to test accessing webapp via the domain name defined in nginx configuration, add a corresponding entry to /etc/hosts file (should refer to IPv4 address of the local machine).
 By default, domain **webapp.demo** will be used, making the webapp accessible via URL http://webapp.demo:8080.
-If you wish to change webapp domain, change the default **server_name** parameter in **./manual-deploy/config/webapp-nginx.conf** to the preferred value.
+If you wish to change webapp's domain, change the default **server_name** parameter in **./manual-deploy/config/webapp-nginx.conf** to the preferred value.
 Check the API guide below to see how to communicate with webapp.

 ## API guide